 If you’ve browsed around the blog, you’ll see from my clams casino post that we frequently visit Ocracoke Island, NC in the summer.
-Sometimes we take the ferry; sometimes we take our own boat & anchor out in the harbor or dock at the public docks.
+Sometimes we take the ferry; sometimes we take our own boat and anchor out in the harbor or dock at the public docks.
 But one thing is a constant: we always visit Dajio Restaurant.

 Dajio Restaurant has live music mostly every night in the summer from 7-10 pm.
-Although we didn’t visit during the evening on this trip, we “threw down” to some awesome live music last summer.
+Although we didn’t visit during the evening on this trip, we threw down to some awesome live music last summer.
 I probably shouldn’t break those photos out.

 Our main course was Cioppino Ocracoke Style.
 The owner, Doug, prepared this magnificent dish with the fresh catch of the day (black drum), clams, mussels, scallops & shrimp served in a fresh tomato saffron broth over linguine.
 I had the great pleasure of meeting Doug; he even shared this recipe that will be featured in the next upcoming edition of The Outer Banks Cookbook by Elizabeth Wiegand (recipe coming soon!).
 I literally felt as if I were a princess in a fairy tale!

-Awesome food, great service (a big shout-out to our server/bartender, Steve!), & a relaxed atmosphere make Dajio Restaurant our “go-to” restaurant in Ocracoke, NC.
+Awesome food, great service (a big shout-out to our server/bartender, Steve!), & a relaxed atmosphere make Dajio Restaurant our go-to restaurant in Ocracoke, NC.

 Have you experienced the pleasure of dining at Dajio?
-If not, it’s a “must” if you ever visit Ocracoke, NC.
+If not, it’s a must if you ever visit Ocracoke, NC.